Best Brands College 2026

 Time: 09:45 – 10:10 am

-A little caution is advisable when you meet Dr Julia Shaw: in a groundbreaking study, the bestselling author and criminal psychologist was able to implant memories in people of things that they have never actually experienced.
-Based on the latest findings from neurosciences and psychology, the ‘memory hacker’ will show in her talk that memories are not set in stone.
-On the contrary: remembering is a creative process in which our brain repeatedly forms a new image from individual fragments – our identity.
-How can brands use this knowledge to communicate their message better and make their products unforgettable?
-In her fascinating talk, Julia Shaw will encourage the audience to examine the connection between identity and successful storytelling – and show just how valuable memories can be for brands.
+A little caution was advisable when you met Dr Julia Shaw: in a groundbreaking study, the bestselling author and criminal psychologist was able to implant memories in people of things that they had never actually experienced.
+Based on the latest findings from neurosciences and psychology, the ‘memory hacker’ showed in her talk that memories are not set in stone.
+On the contrary: remembering was a creative process in which our brain repeatedly formed a new image from individual fragments – our identity.
+How could brands use this knowledge to communicate their message better and make their products unforgettable?
+In her fascinating talk, Julia Shaw encouraged the audience to examine the connection between identity and successful storytelling – and showed just how valuable memories could be for brands.

 More Information about Dr. Julia Shaw here.